GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 Figure 8. show gnss info command: Satellite constellation seen in the command output

-The GNSS_Post Processor output is the collective readings of reported satellites by the GNSS module.
+The GNSS_Post Processor subsection of the command output lists the collective readings of reported satellites by the GNSS module.
 These readings are aggregated to determine the precise location of the GNSS module along with a measured level of uncertainty.

 A black screen with white textDescription automatically generated